RoBro92/SmartRV-TankPro/docs/getting-started.md

 - Wi‑Fi mode: controller on your LAN, visible to HA via ESPHome.
 - Direct mode (ESP‑NOW): controller ↔ CYD without an AP; auto-selected when pairing and no Wi‑Fi creds.
 - Standalone with Home Assistant: run controller alone in Wi‑Fi mode (no CYD) and adopt via ESPHome.
+> Note: Direct mode can occasionally drop after power loss; Wi‑Fi pairing is recommended when available.
+If Direct drops, factory reset and re-pair.

 ## Error codes (controller)
 - 1: Leak detected → resolve leak, Clear Faults.